stclaird/golang-sdl2-scrolling/README.md

 ## Installation

 Choose one of the examples you wish to run and cd to that directory.
-For example, the 2_parallax directory
+For example if you want to run the parallax

 ```
 cd 2_parallax